2004 Serbian local elections: West Bačka District

 Elections were held in all four municipalities of the West Bačka District.
 The Democratic Party won the mayoralty in Sombor, the largest community, while the Socialists won in Apatin and the Radicals won in Kula and Odžaci.
 Subsequently, the Radical Party mayor in Kula was defeated in a recall election, and the Democratic Party won the by-election that followed.

 Sombor

 Results of the election for the Municipal Assembly of Sombor:

 Future parliamentarian Žika Gojković of the Serbian Renewal Movement was elected on the SPO–NDS list.
 Former and future parliamentarian Zlata Đerić was elected on the New Serbia list.

 Apatin

 Results of the election for the Municipal Assembly of Apatin:

 Kula

 Đuričić was defeated in a recall election in 2006, and a mayoral by-election was held later in that year.

 Results of the election for the Municipal Assembly of Kula:

 Odžaci

 Results of the election for the Municipal Assembly of Odžaci:

 Central Serbia (excluding Belgrade)

+Mačva District

+Local elections were held in all eight municipalities of the Mačva District.
+The Democratic Party won the mayoral contests in Šabac, Krupanj, and Vladimirci, while G17 Plus won in Loznica.
+The Socialist Party of Serbia won in Bogatić and Vladimirci, Social Democracy won Mali Zvornik, and independent candidate Veroljub Matić won in Koceljeva.

+Šabac

+Results of the election for the Municipal Assembly of Šabac:

+Bogatić

+Petrić faced a recall election in 2007 but remained in office.

+Results of the election for the Municipal Assembly of Bogatić:

+Control of the local assembly changed several times in the term that followed.
+After the failed mayoral recall election in 2007, the assembly was dissolved and replaced with a provisional council.

+Koceljeva

+Results of the election for the Municipal Assembly of Koceljeva:

+Krupanj

+Grujičić was removed as mayor in a January 2007 recall vote, and a mayoral by-election was called later in the year.

+Results of the election for the Municipal Assembly of Krupanj:

+Ljubovija

+Results of the election for the Municipal Assembly of Ljubovija:

+The Socialist Party of Serbia, the Serbian Radical Party, and the Democratic Party of Serbia formed a local coalition government after the election.
+Parliamentarian Sreto Perić of the Radicals was elected to the assembly and served afterward on the municipal council (i.e., the executive branch of the municipal government).

+A chaotic situation emerged in 2007, when two rival coalitions both claimed to hold a majority of seats in the local assembly.

+Loznica

+Results of the election for the Municipal Assembly of Loznica:

+Mali Zvornik

+Results of the election for the Municipal Assembly of Mali Zvornik:

+Vladimirci

+Results of the election for the Municipal Assembly of Vladimirci: